suchitag07/PPG_PET_Processing_Scripts/README.md

 - To run these scripts you may refer to the `Instructions_Scripts.md` file.

 ### Code Usage
 This code has been shared for reference.
-For reuse, adaptation, or collaboration, please reach out.
+If you have any questions related to reuse/adaptation, please reach out to either me (suchita.ganesan@gmail.com) or Dr. Ioannis Pappas.

-**Cite as**:
+***Citation format for our code/protocols***:
-- Ganesan, S., Pappas, I. PPG Tau PET (AV-1451) Methods: Processing and Quality Control.
+- *Ganesan, S., Pappas, I. PPG Tau PET (AV-1451) Methods: Processing and Quality Control.
 Revised 12/03/24.
-Accessible via the Laboratory of Neuro Imaging (LONI) Imaging Data Archive: https://ida.loni.usc.edu.
+Accessible via the Laboratory of Neuro Imaging (LONI) Imaging Data Archive: https://ida.loni.usc.edu*
-- Ganesan, S., Pappas, I. PPG Amyloid PET (FBB) Methods: Processing and Quality Control.
+- *Ganesan, S., Pappas, I. PPG Amyloid PET (FBB) Methods: Processing and Quality Control.
 Revised 12/03/24.
-Accessible via the Laboratory of Neuro Imaging (LONI) Imaging Data Archive: https://ida.loni.usc.edu.
+Accessible via the Laboratory of Neuro Imaging (LONI) Imaging Data Archive: https://ida.loni.usc.edu*